eerimoq/moblin/README.rst

   - Front camera mirrored on screen for natural experience.

-- Back, front or bottom mic.
+- Back, front, bottom or external mic.

+  - Automatically changes to external mic when connected.

 - Video stabilization.